-- Closure of all public-facing facilities and non-essential services.
-This includes City Hall, the Fire Department Customer Service area, Landfill, Recreation Facilities, and our Public Works yard.
+- Closure or limited access to all public-facing facilities and non-essential services.
+This includes City Hall, the Fire Department Customer Service area, Recreation Facilities, and our Public Works yard.
 Emergency services, including fire and police are not affected by this closure.
-Please call (250) 627 0960 to arrange an appointment with City staff, if required.
-Please note that availability for in-person meetings may be limited.
+For more details on specific departments, see below.

 - Enhanced disinfecting measures within City facilities

 - Direction to staff to observe good hygiene practices as recommended by health authorities, inclusive of regular handwashing, avoiding touching ones' face, and social distancing

 - Cancellation of events programming in line with recommendations for social distancing

 - Mandatory self-quarantining of any staff returning from travel outside of Canada

 - Cancellation of any non-essential travel plans (ie. meetings, training)